What if I cannot attend a meeting?

 3) If you aren’t able to send your donation with a friend, you can send your donation cheque to the group member who tracks our pledged dollars and confirms that members have fulfilled their commitment, consolidates the contributions and delivers them to the chosen charity.
 After the meeting, the membership will receive an email announcing the chosen charity and providing a mailing address to which they should send their cheque.
 You can use that information to complete your cheque with the charity’s name and send it to the address provided.
 (Note: Never send a blank, signed cheque in the mail.)
 Please send your outstanding cheques to us promptly, to guarantee that we can make the group’s donation in a timely fashion.

 Which organizations are eligible for consideration by the group?

-In order to be considered at a meeting, the organization must be based in Halton Hills and it must be a registered charity eligible or not for profit group.
+In order to be considered at a meeting, the organization you nominate must be based in Halton Hills and it must be a registered charity or not for profit group.
 It must be previously established (no start-ups).
 No national or international charities, programs or organizations will be considered at this time unless they can show that the funds will be directed to a specific project in Halton Hills..
 At last count there are fifty-one “100 Women” Chapters in Ontario, each serving their own local communities.
 Halton Hills is surrounded by Chapters in Guelph, Caledon, Milton, Burlington, Oakville, and Mississauga.
 For that reason, we are keeping our focus local, so our nominated charities must be able to keep our donations in Halton Hills where they make a local impact.
 An organization that is selected for the group donation may not be considered again until three years have passed.
-Any member wishing to submit a charitable organization for consideration must complete our online Charity Nomination Form at least two weeks prior to the scheduled meeting.
+Any member wishing to submit a charitable organization for consideration must complete our online Charity Nomination Form at least three weeks prior to the scheduled meeting.
 We thank you for your understanding.